Direct Imaging of Dynamic Glassy Behavior in a Strained Manganite Film

-Microscopic PS of manganites can be readily observed by MIM\cite{c11}, which functions by sending a 1 GHz microwave signal into a coaxial cantilever probe\cite{c26} and measuring the nanoscale sample impedance.
-The real and imaginary parts of the MIM outputs contain local conductivity information of the sample down to 50nm.
-Fig. \ref{fig1}c shows a schematic of the MIM probe on top of the 30nm PCSMO film and the equivalent lumped-element circuit.
-Many MnO$_2$ precipitates\cite{c27}, which are always insulating within our temperature and field ranges, are present on the sample surface and conveniently serve as landmarks.
-Other than these defects, the surface is nearly atomically flat.
-For this study, the MIM response in the imaginary channel, which is proportional to the tip-sample capacitance\cite{c9,c10}, is sufficient to identify the MnO$_2$, CO-I and FM-M regions; and they appear in the false color maps as black, red, and yellow, respectively.
+Microscopic PS of manganites can be readily observed by MIM \cite{c19}, which functions by sending a 1 GHz microwave signal into a coaxial cantilever probe \cite{c27} and measuring the nanoscale sample impedance.
+FIG. \ref{fig2}(a) shows a schematic of the cryogenic MIM measurement \cite{c28} (top) and the equivalent lumped-element circuit (bottom).
+The real and imaginary parts of the MIM outputs contain local conductivity information of the sample, with a spatial resolution down to 50 nm.
+Mn$_3$O$_4$ precipitates\cite{c29}, which are always insulating within our temperature and field ranges, are present on the sample surface and conveniently serve as landmarks.
+For this study, the MIM response in the imaginary channel, which is proportional to the tip-sample capacitance \cite{c30}, is sufficient to identify the Mn$_3$O$_4$, CO-I and FM-M regions.
+We use false color map to label each region as black, red, and yellow, respectively \cite{c31}.

-We first studied the microscopic arrangement of the PS glass as a function of the cooling rate at B = 0.
-Before each data point, the sample was warmed up to 250K, above the charge-order temperature Tco, to erase any prior history.
-Two processes, a fast cool down (FCD) at 8 K/min and a slow cool down (SCD) at 0.3 K/min, were employed to reach specific temperatures under which the images were taken.
-Fig. \ref{fig2}a and \ref{fig2}b (\ref{fig2}e and \ref{fig2}f) show representative FCD and SCD images at 12K (50K), respectively.
-Without any data analysis, it is already striking to see the substantial FM-M fractions in the nominally insulating film.
-Indeed, careful image analysis (Fig. \ref{fig2}i) shows that the FM-M states can occupy up to 40$\%$ of the sample when cooling at zero field.
-Considering the minute magnetization obtained in the macroscopic measurement (Fig. \ref{fig1}b), the only plausible explanation is that these FM-M clusters are macro-spins that freeze at random orientations\cite{c21}.
+We investigated the low temperature states after cooling at different rates.
+A fast cool down (FCD) at 8 K/min and a slow cool down (SCD) at 0.3 K/min, were employed to reach specific temperatures at which the images were taken.
+FIG. \ref{fig2}b and 2c show representative images at 12 K for FCD and SCD, respectively.
+The substantial FM-M fraction in the nominally insulating film is striking.
+Indeed, careful image analysis (FIG. \ref{fig2}(g)) shows that the FM-M states can occupy up to 40$\%$ of the sample when cooling at zero field.
+This result indicates a strong competition between the two states even at zero B-field.
+Interestingly, the presence of these FM-M clusters is not measurable in either the resistivity (FIG. \ref{fig1}(b)) or the magnetization (\hyperref[supp]{Supplemental Materials} \cite{c24}).
+The former is expected for an FM-M faction below the percolation threshold \cite{26}, and the latter is due to the random orientation of macro-spins from the FM-M clusters \cite{32}.